 This project consists of the rehabilitation of and new additions to the four-story West Block, one of Canada’s Parliament Buildings.
-This building received the "Classified" designation in 1987 by the Federal Heritage Buildings Review Office (FHBRO).
-Besides its unmistakable architectural value, the West Block houses ministers, members of Parliament, their employees, committee rooms, and an important ceremonial space — the Confederation Room.
+This building received the "Classified" designation in 1987 from the Federal Heritage Buildings Review Office (FHBRO).
+Besides its unmistakable architectural value, the West Block houses ministers, members of Parliament, their employees, committee rooms, and an important ceremonial space—the Confederation Room.
 The first phase of the building was designed in 1859 in the Gothic Revival style, and officially opened in 1865.
 Major renovations to the interior and exterior of the building were completed in 1965.

 PCL’s contribution to this rehabilitation includes the restoration of existing exterior load-bearing stone walls, rubble-fill walls, and sculptural stone elements, as well as the replacement of outmoded building systems.
 The existing copper roof will be replaced, and the windows will be restored and/or replaced.
 The reconstruction will restore structural integrity and upgrade seismic capabilities.